AI Doom-Scrolling: How to Stop Obsessing Over AI News

 For some people, AI doom-scrolling is a surface behavior driven by a deeper issue.
 Consider whether any of these resonate:

 If you recognize yourself in any of these descriptions, doom-scrolling strategies alone won't be enough.
-Our resources page can help you find professional support, and infear.org offers free therapeutic resources and courses designed specifically for anxiety and panic disorders.
+Our anxiety support resources can help you find professional support, and infear.org offers free therapeutic resources and courses designed specifically for anxiety and panic disorders.

 Next Steps

 You don't need to go cold turkey on AI news.
 You just need to move from compulsive consumption to intentional engagement.
 Start with one change — just one — from this article.
 Maybe it's deleting one app, setting one timer, or trying the worry window for a week.
+And if you feel guilt about how much time you've spent scrolling instead of doing something "productive," be gentle with yourself — guilt only deepens the cycle.
 Small changes, sustained consistently, rewire the habit.

 The future is uncertain.
 That's not a bug — it's always been the case.
 What's different now is that you have a 24/7 stream of content designed to make that uncertainty feel unbearable.
 You can choose to step out of that stream.